-Living arrangements should be cozy and personal.
+Living arrangements for anyone interning abroad in Russia should be cozy and personal.
 This could be in the form of candles, or some simple decorations like lamps, picture frames, or a rug.
 If the apartment feels personal it will be personal, and can be a haven when homesickness appears.

 The price of rent for an apartment in Russia, especially for foreigners, is always a tricky subject.
 It is highly advisable to go apartment searching with a Russian by your side, unless you feel comfortable enough with your Russian skills to barter, argue, and stand up for yourself while communicating with real estate agents.
 Real estators often try to rip off foreign tenants, charging them significantly more than they would a Russian tenant.

 In larger cities with a stronger expat and foreign student community, it is quite easy to find another foreigner with whom to rent an apartment with, or from whom one may safely rent an apartment at a comfortable price.
 In Saint Petersburg, for example, one can find a decent apartment for 7000 Roubles (apx 220 USD) a month; however expect to live a bit far from the center, though potentially on the metro line.
 It is also just as possible to find a cheaper, though smaller apartment closer to the center, especially when willing to share with another foreigner or even a Russian.
 For 17000 Roubles (apx 500 USD) a month, a more luxurious apartment can easily be obtained and when shared is a very affordable venture.